vidyasagarmukkavili-hbwsl/Magento-Remote-Repo-Installation-Guide/magento-project-installation-with-github-remote-repo.md

    ^ to restart the nginx service

-   &emsp;**4.4** Update the core_config_data in the database with the new baseurl for the website using sql commands with the update set where quiery :
+   &emsp;**4.4** Update the core_config_data in the database with the new baseurl for the website using sql commands

+   with the update set where querry:

    Command Example: